 What does all this mean to your college search?

 Families need to understand where they fit in financially.
-You can use this calculator to estimate what your EFC will be for each.
-However remember with IM schools, they have more discretion and can look at numbers differently, so this calculator is not exact.
+Use a calculator to estimated your Student Aid Index (SAI) under the FAFSA.
+However remember with IM schools, they have more discretion and can look at numbers differently.

 If your family is a borderline candidate to qualify for need-based aid, you want to search for those schools that will award you with aid (that will also be a fit academically and socially).
 Don’t assume you know how “need” is defined.
 For example, check out this page from Stanford.
 You might be surprised.